Rufous Hummingbird

 It is believed that more Rufous Hummingbirds visit Ontario than are documented.
 Most are missed because hummingbirds move so quickly that it is difficult for most people to get a good look at key identification features.
 Many people don't look at hummingbirds very carefully because it is commonly believed that the Ruby-throated Hummingbird is the only species found east of the Mississippi River.
 One of the goals of the Hummingbirds Canada is to identify how many Rufous Hummingbirds visit Ontario each year.
 Another goal is to document all species of hummingbirds visiting Ontario.

-Hummingbirds Canada should be notified at hummingbirds@bmts.com as soon as possible if a Rufous or other unusual hummingbird is observed.
+Hummingbirds Canada should be notified at hummingbirds@bmts.com or 519-797-1313 as soon as possible if a Rufous or other unusual hummingbird is observed.